Post-traumatic movement disorders can make simple activities, such as eating, more difficult. In some cases, they can cause severe pain.

 Athetosis is a stream of slow, flowing, writhing movements that occur in the hands, feet, and torso.

-Chorea and athetosis often occur together, which causes the person to display odd, almost dancelike movements.
-Too much dopamine in the brain, which overstimulates the basal ganglia, will cause both conditions.
+Chorea and athetosis often occur together, which causes individuals to display odd, almost dancelike movements.
+Both of these conditions are caused by overactivity in the basal ganglia, usually due to too much dopamine in the brain.

 Clonus is a hyperactive stretch reflex that many people mistake for a tremor.

-This is understandable.
-The symptoms of clonus mimic tremor symptoms in many respects.
-Both cause rhythmic shaking, both are painless, and both mainly affect a person’s arms and legs.
+This is understandable because the symptoms of clonus mimic tremor symptoms in many respects.
+Both cause rhythmic shaking, are painless, and mainly affect a person’s arms and legs.

 With clonus, however, stretching the affected limb will trigger or increase the shaking, which is not the case with tremors.